-ProtoSound® equipped engines feature the ability to play the sound of squeaking brakes whenever your engine slows in speed.
+ProtoSound equipped engines feature the ability to play the sound of squeaking brakes whenever your engine slows in speed.
 There are two settings for activating the squeaking brake sounds.
-The default setting allows the brake sounds to play while the engine is in forward or reverse and the transformer throttle is lowered from a high setting to a low setting

-(14 volts to 8 volts or less).
-The other setting requires that a bell button be used to "arm" the brake feature and is explained in more detail in the "Activating Passenger Sounds" section found
+The default setting allows the brake sounds to play while the engine is in forward or reverse and the transformer throttle is lowered from a high setting to a low setting (14 volts to 8 volts or less).
+The second setting requires that a bell button be used to "arm" the brake feature and is explained in more detail in the